 A Brief History of Tempsford Airfield

-What we know to be Tempsford airfield, actually lies in the parish boundries of nearby Everton, but as the base was accessed from Tempsford station, the staff and pilots named it Tempsford airfield, although any reference to the airfield as RAF TEMPSFORD is inaccurate.
+What we know to be Tempsford airfield, actually lies in the parish boundaries of nearby Everton, but as the base was accessed from Tempsford station, the staff and pilots named it Tempsford airfield, although any reference to the airfield as RAF TEMPSFORD is inaccurate.
 The airfield became part of what was known as the 'Bedford Triangle', a secret network for war intelligence, the other points were made up from Harrington Airfield to the north and a communications site to the west, famously known as Bletchley Park Manor.

 Work on the airfield started in 1940 by John Laing & Sons Ltd. and the three runways were completed by the summer of 1941.
 The main runway was 6000ft long, the other two being 4800ft & 4200ft long respectively.
 The Control Tower codename BRASSTRAY, faced the main runway and behind this were six 'T2' type hangers, one of which now stands at Duxford Museum (Junction 10, M11).
 A remaining hanger, a 'B2' type, was used by 161 Squadron.

 The buildings were mostly brick built and covered in wood to give the impression that the airfield was a working farm.
 The roof tiles of nearby Gibralter Farm were removed and cattle were allowed to graze on the airfield.
-Apparently this fooled the German reconnaisance into believing the airfield was used for agricultural purposes.
+Apparently this fooled the German reconnaissance into believing the airfield was used for agricultural purposes.

 The airfield was finally finished in the spring of 1942 and handed over to Bomber Command.
 The recently established Special Duties Squadron, which was based at Newmarket, was offered the use of Tempsford.
 In March 1941, 419 Squadron, based at Newmarket, became first 1419 Flight, and then 138 Squadron in August.
 On Valentines Day, February 14th, 161 Squadron was formed.